tungps0811/car-sequecing/README.md

 # master-cci-project
-This is a master CCI's industrial project
+This is a master CCI's industrial project.

+## Title:

+## Project members: